 All in all, Rowling intricately spun those threads and created a wonderful story.

 The series is full to the brim with interesting characters.
 A half-giant and half-human, A werewolf, a stern school mistress, a student who rushes to the library for answers, a ghost who spent her time in the bathroom, a talking giant spider, and many more.
 Amidst those characters, I think that these people stood out.

 Luna Lovegood – who wouldn’t love Luna?
 She is unique and her uniqueness is her power.
 I am glad that Rowling (through Harry) find her worth.
 Her best bit in the series?
 Being a commentator in the Quidditch match in Hogwarts.
 My brother says that Luna already had an online fan’s club.
 I had to find it though.

 Albus Dumbledore – the all powerful wizard who defeated the evil wizard Grindelwald and the only wizard whom Voldemort is scared of.
 I like him because he is powerful.
 There no other powerful wizard than him.
 Anyways, Rowling revealed that Dumbledore is gay and there is something between him and Grindelwald.
 Ha!
 This is surprising.

 Severus Snape – the most hated of all Hogwart’s professor.
 What I like about him is that he kept on doing what is right, even if it means sacrifices like being branded as a traitor.
-He is a great character, and he truly love Lily (Harry’s Mom).
+He is a great character, and he truly loves Harry’s Mom.

-Fred and George Weasley – they are the light of the series and the bringer of funny moments.
+Fred and George Weasley – they are the clowns of the series and the bringer of funny moments.
 Their best bit?
 Making Dolores Umbridge’s life miserable in Book 5.

 Fleur Delacour – a half-veela and half-human.
 I like her because ---- well the book says that she is really beautiful.